torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Deferrred rmap and freeing operations are used to ensure that this transition is atomic, similar to the other btree repair functions.

-Third, finding the blocks to reap after the repair is not overly straightforward.
+Third, finding the blocks to reap after the repair is analt overly straightforward.
 Blocks for the free space btrees and the reverse mapping btrees are supplied by the AGFL.